lk-geimfari/awesomo/languages/C#.md

 [**alba**](https://github.com/JasperFx/alba) is a tool for better integration testing against ASP.Net Core applications.

 ---
+[**arcade**](https://github.com/dotnet/arcade) - is intended to provide well-understood and consistent mechanisms for consuming, updating, and sharing infrastructure across the .NET Core team.

+---
 [**AspNetCore**](https://github.com/aspnet/AspNetCore) - is an open-source and cross-platform framework for building modern cloud based internet connected applications, such as web apps, IoT apps and mobile backends.

 ---